johndpope/openmarket/readme.md

 **Currently alpha testing on the bitcoin test network**

 [OpenMarket](http://104.236.98.130:4568/) is an open-source, [decentrally-hosted](http://104.236.98.130:4568/network) marketplace, like amazon or etsy, where you can sell anything in exchange for bitcoin.

-The network and website is hosted by any seller running software installed from this page, and accessible by any of the running [network nodes](http://104.236.98.130:4568/network) that keep a complete copy of the distributed database.
+The network and website uses the [raft protocol](https://raftconsensus.github.io/), and is hostable by any seller running software installed from this page.
 Buyers do not have to install anything; they can just type a [URL](http://104.236.98.130:4568/) into their browser.

 It comes with a local-only, integrated [BitcoinJ](https://github.com/bitcoinj/bitcoinj)-based [Bitcoin wallet](http://github.com/tchoulihan/bitmerchant) so you can immediately start accepting payments for items without having to go through an intermediary service like coinbase or bitpay.
+This is the first fully decentralized bitcoin marketplace.

 To see what its all about, check out a sample testing [OpenMarket website](http://104.236.98.130:4568/).

-Suggest features or post bugs here, or on the [Subreddit](http://www.reddit.com/r/openmarket_net).
+Suggest features or post bugs [here](https://github.com/tchoulihan/openmarket/issues/), or on the [Subreddit](http://www.reddit.com/r/openmarket_net).

 ## Features include
 * A complete web store including product reviews, ratings, wishlists, shipping tracking urls, feedback, categories, etc.